Why the Brain Doesn’t Like Allopregnanolone (ALLO): PMDD & Mood Changes

 • Normal labs do not rule out hormonally driven mood disorders

-• Targeted, hormone-informed treatment is highly effective
+• Targeted, hormone-informed PMDD treatment is highly effective

 Final Thought